Reduced Order Model Predictive Control for Parametrized Parabolic Partial Differential Equations: Numerical Results

-We also define the average effecitivity $\eta^{J,i}_{\textrm{ave}}$ as the average over $\Xi^i_{test}$ of $\hat{\Delta}^{J,\ast}_{N}(\mu)/|J^\ast(\mu)-J^\ast_N(\mu)|$.
+where $y^\ast_{\max} = \max_{i=1,2,3,4} \max_{\mu\in \Xi^i_{test}} \interleave y^{\ast,K}(\mu)\interleave _{y} = 0.368$.
+Here, error bounds denoted with a hat refer to the quantities of the transformed problem, see Section \ref{sec:Weakly_Coercive}.
+Note that no additional exponential factor appears in the error bound of the cost functional.
+We also define the average effectivity $\eta^{J,\ast,i}_{\textrm{ave}}$ as the average over $\Xi^i_{test}$ of $\hat{\Delta}^{J,\ast}_{N}(\mu)/|J^\ast(\mu)-J^\ast_N(\mu)|$, the average effectivities for the state and control are defined similarly.
 The defined quantities are presented in Table \ref{tab:Eta_CostFunc} as a function of $N$ for each test set $\Xi^i_{test}$.
-We observe a very rapid decay in the maximum relative cost functional error and bound as $N$ increases.
-Also, the effectivities deteriorate as $\lambda$ decreases, see~\cite{KTGV18} for a discussion of this behaviour in the elliptic case.
+We observe a very fast decay in the maximum relative errors and bounds as $N$ increases, but also a significant overestimation of the actual error.
+Whereas the effectivities remain constant for the state and cost as $N$ increases, the effectivities for the control grow considerably with $N$.
+Also, the effectivities for the cost functional deteriorate as $\lambda$ decreases, see~\cite{KTGV18} for a discussion of this behaviour in the elliptic case.
 Although not visible from the table, we note that for fixed $\lambda$ the effectivity increases with $\mu_1$, i.e., as the problem becomes more unstable.
 Nevertheless, we do overestimate the cost functional error significantly even for larger $\lambda$.
 However, there are two remedies which help mitigate the large effectivities: the growth of the effectivity with the prediction horizon $K$ and the dependence of the minimal stabilizing horizon on $\lambda$.

 We first comment on the former remedy.
 Since we are interested in the performance of the bounds for varying prediction horizons, we plot the maximum relative optimal cost functional errors and bounds for fixed basis size $N$ as a function of the optimization horizon $K$ in Figure~\ref{fig:Effectivity_overK_fixedN} on the left.
 In the right plot we show the corresponding average effectivties.
 We again consider the four different bases with regularization parameters $\lambda_i = 10^{-i}$ for $i = 1, 2, 3, 4$.
 Depending on the parameter $\lambda$, we observe exponential growth of the estimator in $K$ resulting in the high effectivities of Table \ref{tab:Eta_CostFunc}.
 However, the effectivities are approximately $\cO(10^3)$ smaller --- and the error bounds hence considerably sharper --- for the smallest prediction horizon $K \gtrapprox 1$ compared to the largest one.
 The fact that the effectivities are larger for smaller $\lambda$ also holds for $K$ small.
 We discuss the minimal stabilizing horizon and the second remedy in the next section.